Did elite David Boies law firm get a pandemic bailout? It's a secret

 Unlike public companies, which must periodically report on their finances, private law firms have no such requirements.

 The coronavirus pandemic has hit many U.S. law firms hard.
 More than 25 of the 200 top grossing U.S. law firms, according to the American Lawyer, have laid off or furloughed employees since March.
+The U.S. legal sector lost a net 62,800 jobs from March to May, according to data from the Bureau of Labor Statistics.

 Boies Schiller declined to comment on whether and to what extent the pandemic has impacted its finances.